codekcv/headless-commerce/README.md

 > **Default ports** @ **client**: 3000 | **server**: 4000  |  **database**: 5432(docker) | **adminer**: 8080(docker)
 > **Note**: You may use [docker](https://www.docker.com/)-compose for containerized development database.
 > **Note**: Tokens are for authentication and keeping session.
 Authorization depends on if Admin or Super Admin.

+**Security**:
+Access token storage is in-memory and short lived.
+Refresh token in cookies + httpOnly, attached to the account in DB.
+This is the current strategy.
+Storing in local/session storage is vulnerable to attacks (e.g. XSS).

 ## Technology Stack